Qualitative research: Social media psychology

 Since the advent of social media in the early 2000s, formerly private accounts of personal experiences have become widely shared with the public by millions of people around the world.
 Disclosures are often made openly, which has contributed to social media's key role in movements like the #metoo movement.

-The abundance of self-disclosure on social media has presented a unprecedented opportunity for qualitative and mixed methods researchers; mental health problems can now be investigated qualitatively more widely, at a lower cost, and with no intervention by the researchers.
+The abundance of self-disclosure on social media has presented an unprecedented opportunity for qualitative and mixed methods researchers; mental health problems can now be investigated qualitatively more widely, at a lower cost, and with no intervention by the researchers.
 To take advantage of these data, researchers need to have mastered the tools for conducting qualitative research.